Eskhill & Co | Green House at Eskhill | 15A Inveresk Village | Musselburgh | EH21 7TD | Tel: 0131 271 4000

 slower broadband services and it has features such as the waiting room, breakout rooms,

-whiteboard and screen sharing which enable us to simulate the physical set-up in meetings rooms
+whiteboard, file transfer and screen sharing which enable us to simulate the physical set-up we

-we usually use for mediation in the virtual environment.
-There is more information on this in our
+might look for in a suite of meeting rooms.
+There is more information on using Zoom in our

 Introduction to Remote Mediation.